Skip to content

 • Late enrolments and withdrawals.
 Both are common, both happen after the term has started, and both have grade-rollover implications.
 The integration has to handle the “student appeared after week three” case without losing or duplicating work.

-This is the integration that should never run unattended without monitoring — a failed enrolment sync is invisible to the student until they try to log in and see nothing.
+This is the integration that should never run unattended without monitoring.
+A failed enrolment sync is invisible to the student until they try to log in and see nothing.

 Pattern 2 — AVETMISS / NCVER reporting (RTOs only)